amethyst-php/amethyst/README.md

 All the packages are laravel-based, the most of them provides full configurable api.

-This package provides only the backend with a sets of endpoints, so a frontend it's still required.
+These packages provide only the backend with a sets of endpoints, so a frontend it's still required.

 ## Links